Afwan-Rezal/sds-booking-system/INSTRUCTION.md

 This project also uses _SQLite_ as a database during the development phase, but _MySQL from XAMPP_ can also be used.
 This project will assume that the lecturer will use **MySQL** from **XAMPP** to test the project and its functionality.

+Within this markdown file, it will contain information on file configuration, and how to use

 ### Development Notes

 The video report demonstrated the functionality of the email sending for certain situations by using the **student's personal email address**.
 To experience the same functionalities found within the video report, kindly replace these functionality found later within the report below.